FlipElixir/karpathy-tutorials/README.md

 # Karpathy Tutorials
 ---
-A simple collection of the resources I made while learning from Andrej Karpathy's series "Neural Networks: Zero To Hero".
+A collection of the resources I made while learning from Andrej Karpathy's series "Neural Networks: Zero To Hero".